JustBlackBird/gulp-phpcs/README.md

 Type: `String`

 The name or path of the coding standard to use.
+One can use this option to specify custom `phpcs.xml` file.

 This option is equivalent to Code Sniffer `--standard="<standard>"` option.